Deep Global Model Reduction Learning in Porous Media Flow Simulation: Numerical examples

-In this section, we present numerical examples.
-In all experiments, the nonlinear constant is set to be $\alpha = 20$, and the time-step is $\Delta t = 0.1$.
-We consider the flow dynamics from an initial time $t = 0$ to a final time $t = 1$ in $10$ time steps.
-In each experiment, a POD subspace is precomputed and used as a reduced-order model.
+In our simulation, the flow is simulated from an initial time $t = 0$ to a final time $t = 0.01$ in $10$ time steps.
+Realizations of flow dynamics are computed using independent and uniformly distributed initial conditions.
+We use POD to extract dominant modes from snapshot solutions and construct POD nodal basis functions.
+Examples of POD nodal basis functions are shown in Figure~\ref{fig:nodal}.
 Simulation data of the dynamic process under the reduced-order model are then obtained and used in the training set.
-In some cases, observation data are supplemented in the training set.
 Different forms of inputs, depending on situations, are investigated.
-Using these data as samples, universal multi-layer networks are trained to approximate the flow dynamic.
-We use the trained networks to predict the flow dynamics with some new experimental inputs.
-We examine the quality of our networks by computing the $L^2$ error between our predicted solution $\widetilde{u}_{\text{pred}}^{n}$ and some reference solution $u_{\text{ref}}^{n}$, i.e.,
+Using these data as samples, universal multi-layer networks are trained to approximate the flow dynamics.
+We use the trained networks to predict the output with some new unseen inputs, and reconstruct the numerical solution using the predicted coefficients.
+We examine the quality of our networks by computing the $L^2$ error between our predicted solution $u_{\text{pred}}^{n}$ and the reference solution $u_{\text{ref}}^{n}$, i.e.,